Menu

 What is the average distance between rest stops on the training rides?

-About 15-20 miles between rest stops.
+• Between 10 and 15 miles between rest stops.

 Are the training rides coordinated with or supported by local law enforcement, like police officers standing at busy intersections to help cross intersections?